mredul070/assesment/README.md

 ```
 *--gpus all* so that the docker can access gpus if available in that machine

-- Step 3 : Go to the assesment directory there you will find 3 folders for three problem designated by there name
+- Step 3 : Go to the solution directory there you will find 3 folders for three problem designated by there name

 ## Problem_1